fzingg/hyperloop-showcase/README.md

 Also see that we are saving the new `planevent` such that ReactiveRecord's save returns a promise.
 This means that the block after save is only evaluated when it returns, yet React would have moved on to the rest of the code.

 Finally note that there is no code which checks to see if there are new planevents -- the list of `Planevents` remains magically up-to-date.
-Welcome to the wonderful world of **HyperReact** and **HyperMesh**!
+Welcome to the wonderful world of **Hyperloop Components** and **Hyperloop Models**!

 Refresh your browser and you should have your Showcase app working.

-## Step 7: Working with HyperMesh and Push Notifications
+## Step 7: Working with Hyperloop Models and Push Notifications

-The **HyperMesh** ReactiveRecord part is the data layer between one client and its server. **HyperMesh** also uses push notifications to push changed records to all connected ReactiveRecord clients.
+The **Hyperloop Models** ReactiveRecord part is the data layer between one client and its server. **Hyperloop Models** also uses push notifications to push changed records to all connected ReactiveRecord clients.

 You need to add an initializer `config/initializers/hyper_mesh.rb`